atharvakale343/p7zip-390r/writeups/1-checkpoint/submission.md

 If the user doesn't use the extract command, it executes an else block at 1358.

 There is a `NO_CRYPTO` flag that is set, if the archive is password protected.

 On line 1402, an if block is executed if the user intends to update the archive.
 It checks whether the parsed command is part of the update group of commands: add, delete, rename, etc.

 There are a bunch of callbacks used for operating on archives.
 One such interface for the update callback is defined in update.h.

+Update.cpp contains several methods for archiving and updating and archive, it's called from line 1142 in CPP/7Zip/UI/Console/Main.cpp, and itself contains a method called Compress, defined at 502 and called at 1630.

 \newpage

 ## Future Plans